MattGomb/Hello-Microverse/README.md

 # Project Name

-This is a small project to practice linters
+This is a small project to practice linters.

 ## Built With

 html, and css

 ## Getting Started